Dateline: Tbilisi, Georgia

 The first group includes high tax countries like Germany, the US, Japan, and the UK.
 These countries collect high rates on income, investment, corporate income, consumption, etc. You might ask why it’s worth investing in a high tax country.
 Higher taxes mean lower returns, right?
 Sort of.
 Sometimes.
 It depends on the situation.
 It’s still worth investing in many of these destinations because they have strong economies with well-developed financial systems — annoyingly high taxes aside.

 The second group of countries includes tax havens.
-Such locales includes The Bahamas, the Cayman Islands, Vanuatu, Norfolk Island, Monaco and a few others.
+Such locales include The Bahamas, the Cayman Islands, Vanuatu, Norfolk Island, Monaco and a few others.
 None of these countries collect income tax.
 Some don’t collect taxes on dividends or capital gains, either.
 But there’s usually a downside.
 The Caymans and Monaco are only accessible to the ultra-wealthy.
 And Vanuatu and Norfolk Island are tiny and relatively undeveloped.
 So they’re not ideal places to set up shop, either.
 In this group, only The Bahamas strikes an ideal balance of opportunity and cost-effectiveness.

 The third and best group is low-tax countries.
 These are countries that collect some of the income that is produced within their borders — usually a relatively small percentage — and keep their hands entirely off income that their residents earn elsewhere.
 As Andrew has discussed before, these are often the best places to do business.
 You’ll pay some tax, but much less than you would in most Western countries.
 Plus, you won’t have to deal with the baggage carried by many tax havens.